Real Writing Year 6, Unit 23

 Key curriculum skills

-Two fully resourced lesson plans are included for Year 6 English objectives:
+Two fully resourced lesson plans are included for the following Year 6 English objectives, which can form part of the unit or be taught discretely:

 1. Vocabulary: To distinguish between homophones and other words that are often confused